lwasyl/ftl-tests-results-action/readme.md

 # Firebase Test Lab summary action

-This action extracts FTL tests results summary from a `*-merged-results.xml` file to a markdown output with the most important information.
+POC for an action that extracts FTL tests results summary from a `*-merged-results.xml` file to a markdown output with the most important information.

-> **_NOTE:_**  The repository is still work in progress

 Example usage: